bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-So the first time we add something to the page, this title is going to get changed, but otherwise it\'s not.
-That\'s the only thing that\'s going on there.
-These are going to be your little helper functions, clear out the fields, and then we\'re going to have a helper function that\'s going to create the actual card.
+So the first time we add something to the page, this title is going to get changed, but otherwise it&apos;s not.
+That&apos;s the only thing that&apos;s going on there.
+These are going to be your little helper functions, clear out the fields, and then we&apos;re going to have a helper function that&apos;s going to create the actual card.
 Those are the next functions we need to look at here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 690.
 (3xx) ~~~~~~~~~~~~-->